 That all changed with the birth of my third baby when I decided breastfeeding sessions needed to be more than just tolerable.

 I wanted to enjoy the quiet moments of breastfeeding; to feel comfortable and cozy while I sat with my baby.

 Since then, I’ve decided to surround myself, and my little ones, with some key things to help us slow down and enjoy the quiet moments of breastfeeding.

 Must-Haves for Mom

 Before I sit down for a nursing session, I do a quick look around to make sure I have a few essentials and am ready to go.

 Unlike breastfeeding out and about, nursing moms typically use a pillow while breastfeeding at home.
-The Ergo Baby nursing pillow is well-liked and has high-support.
+The Itzy Ritzy Milk Boss is well-liked and has high-support.
 If you prefer some extra back support, the Today's Mom Pregnancy & Nursing Pillow Pack includes The Cozy Comfort pillow which has a curve shaped, shoulder support design, and contours to the shoulder and provides a soft sleep and includes the Today's Mom Nursing Pillow which is perfect for use during pregnancy, nursing, and feeding.
 The 50/50 Poly/Cotton cover zips off and is machine washable.